omarotxoa/the-black-lute/readme.md

 # The Black Lute
 The Black Lute is a website I'm making to help organize and facilitate my learning.
 While it is primarily for myself, I will be designing and posting content in such a way that it'd be useful to other people as well.
+In this sense, the Black Lute is a website dedicated to providing resources for those interested in learning Flamenco and Darker shades of music.

 ## The Future
 - I eventually want it to be a very slick and easy to navigate website.
 Where you can quickly access specific pieces of information for reference, practice and learning.